-Because so many of the original strategies are now being implemented, this version of the Water Quality Action Plan has combined all of the issue-based original action plan strategies into one Water Quality Action Plan focusing specifically on activities in which MBNMS WQPP staff are directly involved.
+Because so many of the original strategies are now being implemented, this version of the Water Quality Action Plan has combined all of the issue-based original action plan strategies into one Water Quality Action Plan focusing specifically on activities in which ONMS WQPP staff are directly involved.
 The primary strategies WQPP staff will focus on include coordinating regional efforts to improve water quality, better understanding the land-sea connection, quantifying effectiveness of management practices in improving water quality, monitoring and reducing pollutant loads of contaminants entering MBNMS, promoting public engagement and stewardship, and better communicating the findings of projects and monitoring conducted by WQPP staff.
-We want to better understand the fate and magnitude of contaminants entering MBNMS so we can more effectively prioritize efforts to minimize the threats to MBNMS resources.
+ONMS wants to improve its understanding of the fate and magnitude of contaminants entering MBNMS so that it can more effectively prioritize efforts to minimize the threats to MBNMS resources.